chris-gaskell/chris-gaskell/content/about/header/index.md

 ---

 <!-- this is a subheadline -->
-I'm a clinical psychologist in the UK :uk:
+## I'm a clinical psychologist in Manchester, UK :uk:

+I'm highly passionate about all things clinical psychology, particularly the area of clinical neuropsychology.

+**Lately...**
-I am highly passionate about all things clinical psychology particularly the area of clinical neuropsychology. **Lately** I have been working in brain injury and functional neurological illnesses across the lifespan.
+I have been working in brain injury and functional neurological illnesses across the lifespan.

-In my spare time I like to contribute to correctly orientated research; to which I am an honorary researcher for the University of Sheffield.
-I am a big advocate of high-quality teaching and sharing of resources.
+In my spare time I like to contribute to clinically orientated research.
+I am an honorary researcher for the University of Sheffield.
+I am a big advocate of teaching, sharing resources and innovation.

 For the last couple of years I have been looking for ways to merge my interests of clinical psychology and data science/innovation.

-Here is a link to my [cv](resume.pdf) and [visual cv](visual-cv.pdf)
+Here is a link to my [cv](resume.pdf) and [visual cv](visual-resume.pdf)